wilko90/Simply-Films/TESTING.md

 * JS Hint was used to flag any errors or mistakes in the javascript code and was used consistently throughout the development process.
 * No errors are present
-* Two warnings present are due to "	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)"
+* Two warnings present are due to " 'let' is available in ES6 (use 'version: 6') or Mozilla JS extensions (use Moz)"
 ## [Python](http://pep8online.com/)
 * The project's Python was validated for PEP8 compliance using Pep8,
-* These warnings have been considered, however they appear to be incorrectly reporting `env.py` as being unused, due to how `env.py` works.
+* These warnings have been considered, however, they appear to be incorrectly reporting `env.py` as being unused, due to how `env.py` works.
 Once deployed, this will not be imported anyway, and therefore this has been added to the ignore file.

 ## [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)

-#### The project's Accessibility, Performance, and Best Practices audit was undertaken with Google Lighthouse.
+#### The project's Accessibility, Performance, and Best Practices audit were undertaken with Google Lighthouse.
 Webpages graded are below:

 ## Home Page
 <img src="https://i.ibb.co/8NbzD72/Screenshot-2021-07-21-at-16-47-03.png">